LeoBlackMT/osumania_map_analyser/docs/README.md

 - This document is the guide and index for the docs/ directory.
 - The directory contains feature/pipeline technical documents and guide documents (for AI), as well as project description documents and usage documents (for humans).
 - For AI documents, the language does not matter in general, but no language other than Chinese or English should be used.
 - For human documents, use both Chinese and English.
+Use Chinese first, followed by the English translation.
 If a document is too long, split it into `*_en.md` and `*.md` files, the former in English and the latter in Chinese.
 - For non-technical documents, the target is ordinary users; avoid overly professional terminology, use plain and easy-to-understand language, and describe features directly.
 - For technical documents, the target is developers; use professional terminology and describe features and implementation details accurately.
 - Documents of one category should be placed in a subdirectory, with a README.md inside that subdirectory serving as the category's guide and index document.